Inside DELTA: 5 Questions with Alexis Tarley

 Not the most obvious answer for a tween girl.

-It’s been another dozen years since then, and Alexis is still pursuing her dream — via North Carolina.
+It’s been another dozen years since then, and Tarley is still pursuing her dream — via North Carolina.
 A big part of what brought her to Raleigh from the small town of Whitehall, West Virginia (population 704) is NC State’s dual master’s degree program with UNC-CH in public history and library science that, she hopes, will make her dream a reality.

 “I want to work among the catalogs at the National Archives, holding history, the documents, in my hands,” she said.